Nutritional Dents Vs. Running Your Car Off A Cliff

 That “thing” you ate?
 The one that justified a day of crap?
 It won’t kill you.
 It may not even set you back if you– and here’s the kicker– surround it with continued clean eating.
 In other words, eat normal the next meal.
 Don’t throw it all away because that one meal is just a speed bump.
 A day of crapola on the other hand?
 That’s a freakin’ road block.

-Look, perfection is great.
+Look, perfection in diet is great.
 Many people do it and it is possible with dedication and preparation.
 You’ll avoid the mind games and roadblocks a mess-up can cause and can look back without any doubts on “what might have been if I’d just…”.
-That said, sometimes stuff happens but your body is an incredible machine that can compensate for screw-ups.
+That said, sometimes stuff happens.
+The silver lining on all that is the fact your body is an incredible machine that can compensate for screw-ups.
 It’s not a computer where one wrong line of code will break it.

 So if you make a mistake… take a breath.
 Don’t panic.
 Make your next choice the right one and stay on track.
 You’ll feel better, your results will be better and you’ll be stronger on the other side without taking your nutritional car off the cliff.